Product-Foundry/akka-cqrs/README.md

     resolvers += "Product-Foundry at bintray" at "http://dl.bintray.com/productfoundry/maven"

-    libraryDependencies += "com.productfoundry" %% "akka-cqrs" % "0.1.27"
+    libraryDependencies += "com.productfoundry" %% "akka-cqrs" % "0.1.28-SNAPSHOT"

-This version of `akka-cqrs` is built using Scala 2.11.7.
+This version of `akka-cqrs` is built using Akka 2.4.0 and Scala 2.11.7.

 Usage
 -----